schar/comp-sem/exercises/week2.md

     ```haskell
     headList :: List a -> a
     headList  -- You fill this in.
+              -- Make sure that headList myList = 2
     ```

     What behavior do you observe when you try to apply your function to